 - seem more pessimistic and hopeless, and like they have less energy in general.

 Learn more about what depression is and to recognise the signs and symptoms.

 If your friend feels like talking, ask them how they’re going.
 You could start the conversation by asking questions such as: ‘It seems like things have been hard for you lately.
 What’s on your mind?’ and: ‘What can I do to help?’

 When you want to bring up a sensitive issue with a friend, try to choose a time and place when you’re both comfortable, relaxed and there’s some privacy.
 Don’t push them if they don’t want to talk, and be there for them if they become upset.
 You might not have an answer or a solution, but just being there to listen can be super helpful.

 It might be difficult for your friend to accept your help – continue to check in with them and let them know that you care about them, and that you’re there for them if they need you.

 3. Take their feelings seriously

-5. Respond to emergencies
+5. Continue supporting them and respond to emergencies

 6. Take care of yourself

 - Monitor your mood.
 You might be really worried about a friend with depression, but it's important that you also monitor your own mood and stress levels.
-This could include rating your mood out of 10 each day, to track how you're doing.
+This could include rating your mood out of ten each day, to track how you're doing.